A reader writes…

 - Avoid drying your hair flat at the roots i.e. by directing the airflow and brushing your hair’s roots flat against the head or down towards the ground

 - Avoid using the cool shot setting on the dryer to seal the hair cuticle.
 Your hair needs to stay open to the heat for Step 5.
-(However, for my male readers, yes you do finish your blow dry with a cool shot to the roots.
-Congratulations guys!
+(However, for my male readers, yes you do finish your blow-dry with a cool shot to the roots.
+Congratulations!
 You are now done with your hair prep, and can move on to the “Shoot day” section)

 A Simple Rolling Pattern for Volume:

-- 2 rollers either side of head at the temples followed by
+- 2 rollers on either side of the head at the temples followed by

-- 2 rollers either side of the head (behind the ears)
+- 2 rollers on either side of the head (behind the ears)

 Roll your hair flat against the roller (don’t twist the strands), and roll away from your face when working on the top of the head.
 For the sides, roll the hair under.

-- Avoid any humidity this will flatten hair fast
+- Avoid any humidity as this will flatten hair fast

 - Sweating will flatten hair fast.
 Be mindful of this while under the lights

-- To better control, the amount of product you use, avoid spraying product directly onto your hair.
+- Avoid spraying product directly onto your hair.
 Instead, spray it onto a finishing brush/comb.
-As a last resort spray product onto super clean hands then gently run them through your hair while avoiding the roots
+As a last resort, spray the product onto clean hands then gently run them through your hair while avoiding the roots

 - Avoid standing “straight on” to the camera.
 Instead, try to position yourself at a slight angle as this will visually add a little dimension to your hair and highlight your facial angles